haroldeustaquio/Supermarket-Sales-Tracker-Mx/README.md

 Both algorithms provided valuable insights into the categorization of the data and helped optimize the performance of the model.

+## Regression algorithms

+The following regression algorithms were applied in this project:

+- **DecisionTreeRegressor:** A model that predicts continuous values by recursively splitting the dataset based on feature values, generating a tree structure.
+It selects splits that minimize the variance within each segment, making it an interpretable model with the ability to capture complex, non-linear relationships in the data.
+This approach is particularly useful for understanding which features most influence the target variable.

+- **GradientBoostingRegressor:** A powerful ensemble method that combines multiple weak prediction models (typically decision trees) in a sequential manner.
+Each tree corrects the errors of its predecessor, gradually improving prediction accuracy.
+It is highly effective for capturing non-linear relationships and managing both overfitting and underfitting through hyperparameter tuning, making it suitable for complex regression tasks.

 ## Requirements

 Make sure you have the following Python libraries installed: